2014 VFW Sport Clips Help a Hero 200: Qualifying

-Qualifying was held on Friday, April 11, at 4:10 PM EST. Since Darlington Raceway is at least 1.25 mi in length, the qualifying system was a multi-car system that included three rounds.
+Qualifying was held on Friday, April 11, at 4:10 p.m.
+EST. Since Darlington Raceway is at least 1.25 mi in length, the qualifying system was a multi-car system that included three rounds.
 The first round was 25 minutes, where every driver would be able to set a lap within the 25 minutes.
 Then, the second round would consist of the fastest 24 cars in Round 1, and drivers would have 10 minutes to set a lap.
 Round 3 consisted of the fastest 12 drivers from Round 2, and the drivers would have 5 minutes to set a time.
 Whoever was fastest in Round 3 would win the pole.

 Kyle Busch, driving for Joe Gibbs Racing, would win the pole after setting a time of 28.314 and an average speed of 173.681 mph in the third round.

 No drivers would fail to qualify.